rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 {pagebreak}

 ## Hello world example
-Before starting this ensure that dmd is on your ``PATH`` variable.
+Everything in this chapter uses the command line interface.
+For Windows this is the command prompt (cmd).
+On Nix* this is a command line shell.

+Before we can write a simple "Hello World" program, we first have to check that the compiler is available to use.
+To do so we try running it.
+If it is not found, then it is not on the ``PATH`` variable.
+When an executable is on your ``PATH`` variable, it can be executed without directly specifying the exact location.
 You can check that it is by running:

 ```sh
 dmd
 ```

+If it is not found, you will need to debug your ``PATH`` variable and ensure you have installed dmd correctly.

 T> **Debugging the PATH variable**
 T>
 T> 1.
 Restart or relogin to the shell you are using.
 For Windows this shell would be the cmd prompt.
 But you would need to log out of Windows completely to relogin to it.